JelenadlS/capstone-project/README.md

 ## Functionality

-- Add items to a list
+- Overview
+  - Start screen shows a list of friends with a #no, when clicking on this friend a list with activities is displayd (#no of activities = #no in start screen)
+  - At the very top "I still need to plan..." will be displayed for all activities which did not get a friends information
+  - It is possible to click on each activity to receive further information which was entered.
+- Add/ edit an activity with the following information:
   - Activity (required)
   - Friends (optional)
   - Notes (optional)
   - Date (optional)
   - Location (optional)
-- Edit an activity
 - Delete items from the list
-- Have a closer look to an activity with a details page
 - Storage: localStorage

 ## How to use it?